goks-98/job-scanner/README.md

 - Ensure you're using an App Password, not your regular password
 - Check that 2FA is enabled on your Google account
 - Verify the sender email in settings.yaml

-### Resume Generation Issues
-- Ensure `Gokul CV.pdf` is in the project root
-- Check that python-docx is installed correctly

 ## License